barbarer/py4e-int/_sources/functions/func-group.rst

 Print and Function Basics
 ===============================

+Look at the Python code below and then answer the following questions.

 .. fillintheblank:: funct_fitb_print_test_first_line

-    What is the first line that will be printed when the code below runs?
+    What is the first thing that will be printed when the code below runs?

     - :Hello!: This will print before the function call to print_message
       :Welcome: Execution starts in the main method, so this won't be the first thing that is printed.